 When you think of access control you probably think of the security aspect - after all, locked doors are normally there to keep unauthorised people out and valuable items safe!
-However, modern access control and integrated security systems have more to offer than this – especially when it comes to large commercial sites, where they can help a business manage its facility more intelligently.
+However, modern access control and integrated security systems have more to offer than this – especially when it comes to large commercial sites, whereby they can help a business manage its facility more intelligently.

 Guiding traffic flow

 Integrated security can track the movement of authorised people.
 This gives a highly accurate model of pedestrian traffic and is especially useful in a busy facility, where this a crucial consideration for facilities management.

 Take a large office for example.
 It is possible that the majority of staff will start and finish their work at the same (or similar) times.
 Much like the road and public transport networks, this can result in a huge volume of people/vehicular traffic at set times and lead to congestion.
 Monitored access control gives an excellent overview of this and is the perfect basis for the Facilities Management team to plan access routes to cope with the influx.

 Certain locations may create bottlenecks – be that access doors, lifts/escalators, canteen/retail areas or indeed even the car parking spaces outside the building.
 This can be made even more complicated if the organisation runs shifts – whereby people and vehicle traffic may be coming and going during a number of busy periods.

 Our partner Sovereign Fire and Security installed TDSi’s EXgarde integrated security solution at the Headquarters of Admiral Insurance in Cardiff.
 Of particular interest in this project is Admiral’s use of EXgarde to advise employees of their best route to their floor/office space when they gain authorised access upon entering the building.
 The software intelligently plans the fastest/best route for them to follow including the designated lift.